Aaryan200106/Tredence-Assesment/README.md

 ## 🎯 Problem Statement

 > *"In the real world, deploying large neural networks is often constrained by memory and computational budgets.
-A common technique to make models smaller and faster is pruning — where you remove less important weights or neurons after training.
+A common technique to make models smaller and faster is pruning where you remove less important weights or neurons after training.
 This challenge takes that idea a step further."*

-The task is to build a feed-forward neural network that **learns to prune itself during training** — not as a post-training step.
-The network has a built-in mechanism to identify and dynamically remove its weakest connections by associating each weight with a learnable **gate parameter**.
+The task is to build a feed-forward neural network that **learns to prune itself during training** not as a post-training step.
+The network has a built in mechanism to identify and dynamically remove its weakest connections by associating each weight with a learnable **gate parameter**.

 **Dataset:** CIFAR-10 — 60,000 colour images (32×32), 10 classes, 50k train / 10k test.